Carreau/phd-dissertation/parts/cells.rst

 ******
 ..
 2

-A particular celltype I was interested in during my PhD are mouse oocytes.
+A particular cell type I was interested in during my PhD are mouse oocytes.
 Oocytes are female germinal cells in the process of gametogenesis.
 Unlike somatic cells that undergoes symmetric division via mitosis which leads to two identical cells sharing the same genetic material, oocytes undergo a